ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 [16:33:13] Finished 'default' after 58 μs
 ```

-At this point, our theme is now ready for new tasks, and it's time to go through some common tasks that we can use in development everyday.
+At this point, our theme is ready for new tasks, and it's time to go through some common tasks that we can use in development everyday.

 ## Speeding up Development with Gulp Tasks

 ### Sass

-We will need to install some packages to compile [Sass](http://sass-lang.com/) to regular CSS code, and to make writing Sass easier we will autoprefix our code.
+We will need to install some packages to compile and autoprefix [Sass](http://sass-lang.com/).

 ```
 npm install gulp-sass gulp-autoprefixer --save-dev